4tkbytes/dropbear/README.md

 ## Related projects

-- [eucalyptus](https://github.com/4tkbytes/dropbear/tree/main/eucalyptus) is the visual editor used to create games visually, taking inspiration from Unity, Roblox Studio and other engines.
+- [eucalyptus-editor](https://github.com/4tkbytes/dropbear/tree/main/eucalyptus-editor) is the visual editor used to create games visually, taking inspiration from Unity, Roblox Studio and other engines.
+- [eucalyptus-core](https://github.com/4tkbytes/dropbear/tree/main/eucalyptus-core) is the library used by both `redback-runtime` and `eucalyptus-editor` to share configs and metadata between each other.
-- [redback](https://github.com/4tkbytes/redback-runtime) is the runtime used to load .eupak files and run the games loaded on them.
+- [redback-runtime](https://github.com/4tkbytes/redback-runtime) is the runtime used to load .eupak files and run the games loaded on them.

 ## Build